The Body in the Library: Literary significance and reception

 Maurice Willson Disher of The Times Literary Supplement was impressed in his review of 16 May 1942 with the female view of life injected into the solution of the crimes.
 "Some devoted souls may sigh for Hercule Poirot, but there are bound to be others who will be glad to find his place taken in the 'new Agatha Christie' by Miss Marple.
 What this relief signifies is that professional detectives are no match for elderly spinsters (not all so elderly), with some training in looking under the antimacassar, who are now very much in fashion.
 Even while making full allowance for this we find it hard not to be impressed by old-maid logic.
 When Miss Marple says, 'The dress was all wrong,' she is plainly observing facts hidden from the masculine eye – facts which are of a very lively interest.
 The Body in the Library should turn Hendon College co-educational."

-Maurice Richardson was not as impressed with Christie's efforts in his 17 May 1942 review in The Observer when he concluded, "Ingenious, of course, but interest is rather diffuse and the red herrings have lost their phosphorescence."
+Maurice Richardson was not as impressed with Christie's efforts in his 17 May 1942 review in The Observer when he concluded: "Ingenious, of course, but interest is rather diffuse and the red herrings have lost their phosphorescence."

 An unnamed reviewer in the Toronto Daily Star (21 March 1942) wrote that "It doesn't take long to read this one, but the two killings in it are made so mysterious that you will not want to lay the book down until the killer is caught."
 The reviewer concludes, "Police do a lot of probing, but it is the shrewd reasoning – intuition perhaps – of Jane Marple that finds the missing link and discloses a diabolical plot."

-Robert Barnard had a positive view of this novel, writing in 1990.
-He calls the plot situation classic rather than cliché.
-It was a "bravura performance on a classic situation."
+Robert Barnard, writing in 1990, had a positive view of this novel.
+He calls the plot situation classic rather than clichéd.
+It was a "bravura performance on a classic situation".
 The shift of locations of action, from Miss Marple's village to a seaside resort hotel, were good for the story, "St Mary Mead regulars figure in the case, pleasantly diversified by fashionable seaside hotel guests and the film crowd."
 The question he raised involves the likelihood of the crimes and the manner of solving them, which he found better than a mystery written over 30 years later by another author, saying that "If you think what happens to the body after death is unlikely, try the more 'realistic' P.D.
-James' An Unsuitable Job for a Woman."
+James' An Unsuitable Job for a Woman, published 30 years later."